Before we begin. A disclaimer.

 Instead of launching a product, you could launch a landing page and collect emails.

-From the signups I see that no one is a founder or part of a transparent company willing to share applicants.
+From the emails I collected, I see that no one is a founder or part of a company willing to share applicants.

 I cold email every single founder of a transparent company that I can find.
 I find them on Twitter, IndieHackers, TransparentStartups, Baremetrics Open Startups, etc.